mdn/content/files/en-us/mozilla/add-ons/webextensions/manifest.json/host_permissions/index.md

 Use the `host_permissions` key to request access for the APIs in your extension that read or modify host data, such as {{WebExtAPIRef("cookies")}}, {{WebExtAPIRef("webRequest")}}, and {{WebExtAPIRef("tabs")}}.
 This key is an array of strings, and each string is a request for a permission.

-If you request permissions using this key, the browser may (or may not) prompt the user at install time to grant extension access to this host data.
-In either case, the browser will provide the user with ability to control extension's host permissions after installation, to grant or revoke them at any time as needed.
+If you request permissions using this key, the browser may prompt the user to grant the extension access to this host data at install time.
+Whether the user is prompted or not, the browser allows the user to control the extension's host permissions after installation: grant or revoke them as needed.

 As the request to grant host permissions may impact users' willingness to install your extension, requesting host permissions is worth careful consideration.
 For example, you want to avoid requesting unnecessary host permissions and may want to provide information about why you are requesting host permissions in your extension's store description.
 The article [Request the right permissions](https://extensionworkshop.com/documentation/develop/request-the-right-permissions/) provides more information on the issues you should consider.